vmware-tanzu/tanzu-dev-portal/content/learningpaths/anchor-playbook/anchorship-in-practice.md

 A new team member has joined the project and the team is introducing roles and responsibilities, including the anchor role.
 The team wants to make it clear that the anchor has specific responsibilities, but they do not want to indicate that the anchor is the sole owner of those responsibilities or make it difficult to transition anchors if needed.

 #### Recommendation
 As you introduce the [balanced team](learningpaths/application-development/balanced-teams) to the new team members, include a description of the anchor role.
-Be aware that pre-conceptions people have around leadership in engineering may color their expectations of an anchor’s responsibilities.
+Be aware that preconceptions people have around leadership in engineering may color their expectations of an anchor’s responsibilities.
 Be prepared to counter these expectations as needed (see table below).
 In addition, be aware that the current team anchor may need to transition into another role at some point for a variety of reasons, including possibly transitioning a [mentoring anchor](learningpaths/anchor-playbook/the-learner) to the primary anchor role.
 Do not imply that the anchor is the keeper of project lore: on the contrary, the team will function best when everyone has full context and any engineer is equally capable of helping to onboard new team members.

 {{< table "table" >}}
 | The Anchor Is Not | The Anchor Is |